netifi-proteus/proteus-httpgateway/README.md

 You can build Proteus HTTP Gateway as an executable jar using the following command:

     $ ./gradlew clean build

+## Examples
+Please see the included [demo project](demo) for an example on how to configure and use Proteus HTTP Gateway.

 ## Bugs and Feedback
 For bugs, questions, and discussions please use the [Github Issues](https://github.com/netifi-proteus/proteus-httpgateway/issues).